-Included in the balance of unrecognized tax benefits at April 27, 2014 and January 26, 2014, is \$9.1 million and \$12.3 million of net tax benefit (after federal impact of state items), respectively, that, if recognized, would impact the effective tax rate.
-The liability for uncertain tax positions is reflected on the consolidated condensed balance sheets as follows:
+The gross unrecognized tax benefit (before federal impact of state items) was \$9.9 million and \$14.4 million at July 27, 2014 and January 26, 2014, respectively.
+Included in the balance of unrecognized tax benefits at July 27, 2014 and January 26, 2014, is \$7.8 million and \$12.3 million of net tax benefit (after federal impact of state items), respectively, that, if recognized, would impact the effective tax rate, subject to the valuation allowance.

+The liability for UTP is reflected within the consolidated balance sheets as follows: